Sums of even powers of k-regulous functions: Sums of even powers of -regulous functions

 \section{Sums of even powers of $k$-regulous functions}

-In this Section, we study nonnegative elements and sums of even powers in the rings of $k$-regulous functions on $\R^n$ for $k\geq 1$ $n\geq 2$.
-We provide an example of a nonnegative $k$-regulous function which is not a sum of squares, contrary to the case $k=0$.
-Also, a lower bounds for $2d$th Pythagoras numbers are given.
-At the end, we present some modified Pythagoras numbers.
+In this section, we study nonnegative elements and sums of even powers in the rings of $k$-regulous functions on $\R^n$ for $k\geq 1$ and $n\geq 2$.
+We provide an example of a nonnegative $k$-regulous function which is not a sum of squares, in contrast with the case $k=0$.
+Also, lower bounds for $2d$-th Pythagoras numbers are given.